Aequalis-lib/AequalisReactWonder/JS Algorithms and Data structures/1.Big-O-Notation/Big-O-Notation.md

 - 1 division
 - 1 division
 - Even the input grows the runtime of the operation will only vary a little.

+#### In the above example runtime of the functionality will remain constant even the n numbers of input increases.
+___

 ### Example 3 :